SebastianoF/bruker2nifti/README.md

 │   ├── spnam23
 │   └── uxnmr.par
 ```
+In the Bruker structure there are more information than the one required to fill a
+nifti header (scanner setting, location, users, sample or subject scanned biometrics
+can appear in the Bruker raw data, if filled by the user).
-Information to fill the header (and b-values and b-vectors if any) are in the files
+To obtain relevant information to fill the nifti header (and b-values and b-vectors if any)
+we can restrict our attention towards
-method, acqp, reco and visu_pars.
-The img_data is stored in the file 2dseq.
+**method**, **acqp**, **reco** and **visu_pars**.
+The img_data is stored in the file **2dseq**.

 Usual structure of a study (paravision 6) is: